stackcodes/stackcodes/README.md

 ### stackcodes

-- Hi, my name is Slim Shady
-- Becoming the best programmer of all time
+Hi, my name is stackcodes and I'll become the best programmer of all time.

+#### Languages

+- "HTML"
+- JavaScript & Node.js